How to Handle Itchy Skin During Pregnancy?

 Melasma (sometimes called chloasma)

-Melasma is a kind of hyperpigmentation.
+Melasma is a type of hyperpigmentation.
 It generates tan or brown spots, which are frequently seen on the face.
-This illness is so widespread among pregnant women that it's dubbed "the mask of pregnancy."
+This condition is so widespread among pregnant women that it's dubbed "the mask of pregnancy."

 Stretch Marks

 Stretch marks, also known as striae, are scars that appear on skin that has been stretched by pregnancy or weight increase, or reduced by severe weight reduction.
-Stretch marks normally begin reddish or purple, then become glossy and striped with silver or white.
+Stretch marks normally look reddish or purple at the beginning, but gradually become less prominent and may appear silver.

 Skin Tags